baijiacms/JavaQuestPlayer/README.md

 5. Export qsrc source code file list to QSP file.

 6. Game list.

-### Tip:
-The local 19870 port will be used for startup.If you need to modify the default port, just add the port number in the bat of the startup command(.bat).

-For example, the original file:

-jre\bin\java.exe -jar -Dfile.encoding=utf-8 QspJavaFxPlayer.jar

-to

-jre\bin\java.exe -jar -Dfile.encoding=utf-8 QspJavaFxPlayer.jar 19870

-19870 Change to the port you need

 This application is mainly used for my self-developed games.